hatakkey/MAG-integrated/README.md

 - **srsRANSim** provides an open-source LTE/5G software radio stack that simulates UE and eNB/gNB for mobile network emulation.
   - This LAB initiates a single ipv4 4G FWA session using pre-defined scripts: start_4g_bng.sh and stop_4g_bng.sh

+**All scripts for initializing, starting, and stopping sessions are located in ../mag-integrated/scripts and should be executed from within that directory**

 ### LAB Prerequisites